Maitetsu: Anime

 Personification of the JNR Class C12 2-6-2T Prairie-type steam locomotive.
 She represents steam locomotive C12 67.
 Noted as eloquent and capable of leading.

 Personification of the JNR Class D51 2-8-2 Mikado-type steam locomotive.
 She represents steam locomotive D51 840.
 Confident and passionate.

 Personification of the JGR HoJi 6005 series steam railcar.
 She represents steam railcar HoJi 6016.
 Kiko is noted as being refined and partakes in luxurious activities.

 Personification of the Kagoshima Kotsu KiHa 100 series diesel railcar.
 She represents diesel railcar KiHa 101.
 Highly competitive.

 Personification of the Tobu Railway Class B1 4-4-0 American-type steam locomotive.
 She represents locomotive number 5.
 She is lazy, aloof and lacks any form of attention span.

-Personification of the Iyo Railway Kou Type 1 0-4-0 steam locomotive.
+Personification of the Iyo Railway Class Kō 1 0-4-0WT steam locomotive.
 She represents locomotive number 1.
 She has a laid-back and friendly personality.

 Personification of the Jōmō Electric Railway DeHa 100 series electric railcar.
 She represents locomotive DeHa 101.
 Has a motherly personality and is often very busy.

 Personification of the JNR Class EF10 electric locomotive.
 She represents locomotive EF10 23.
 Very reserved; it often seems like she is in her own world.

-Personification of the China Railway DF4 electric locomotive.
-She represents locomotive 4 2000.
-Very kind and always wants to learn more.

 Personification of the JNR Class C11 2-6-4T Adriatic-type steam locomotive.
 She represents steam locomotive C11 202.
-She is slated to appear in the second season of the anime.
+Noted as clumsy, but eager to learn.
+She has a deep love for her railway.

+Personification of the JNR Class 9600 2-8-0 Consolidation-type steam locomotive.
+She represents steam locomotive 29612.
+Quiet, serious and with a penchant for crying.
+Noted for her high fuel consumption.

+Personification of the JNR Class DD51 diesel-hydraulic locomotive.
+She represents locomotive DD51 75.
+Curt and tends to speak her mind and is usually criticized for doing so, but is noted as being an idealist.
+Often researches about the latest technology.

+Personification of the Kagoshima City Tram 500 series streetcar.
+She represents locomotive 512.
+Converted into a maintenance of way vehicle used to water the sides of the track to wash away volcanic ash (similar to the real No. 512), she has a single-tracked mind, being hard to sway her when she is set on something.

+Personification of the JNR Class C51 4-6-2 Pacific-type steam locomotive.
+She represents steam locomotive C51 67.
+Has a very shapely appearance; tries to make work fun due to past experiences.

+Personification of the JNR KiHa 58 series diesel railcar.
+She represents railcar KiHa 58 568.
+Has blue eyes due to an apparent manufacturing defect; she loves anything and everything relating to the sea.

+Personification of the JNR Class D60 2-8-4 Berkshire-type steam locomotive.
+She represents steam locomotive D60 66.
+Dresses like a detective and is noted for her ability to find lost things without fail.